CayøLargo

 Every time-series endpoint accepts three query parameters that control the window of data returned:

 fromStart of the time window (ISO 8601, UTC).
 Default: latest snapshot only.
+A from older than your tier allows is clamped, not refused.

 toEnd of the time window (ISO 8601, UTC).
 Default: now.